 I woke up to that message this morning from an email newsletter subscriber.
 She was unsubscribing.
-I’m ok with.
+I’m ok with that.
 I probably get about 1–3 unsubscribes a month maybe.

 All good.
 People generally like to sign up, get their free gift and then bolt.
 I’m just as guilty of doing that but only if the person who is sending out newsletters bombards me twice a day.
-Just.please.stop.
+Then I’ll bang that unsubscribe button.

 Those who unsubscribe usually just say “I have no time to read all these” or “I get too many emails”.
 I get it.
 I try not to flood your inbox.
 I’m rather consistently inconsistent.
-I tell you I’ll send something out once a week but you’re lucky if I remember to.
+I tell you I’ll send something out once a week but that rarely happens.

 But I can’t, I don’t think like that anymore and it’s not my job.

 I see the world through rose coloured glasses.
 I’m not gonna lie.
 I think everything is always going to be ok and everyone should just smile and think positive thoughts.

 Someone recently called me out on my toxic positivity.
 Ouch.
 Thanx for that.
 But they had a point.
 My optimism and positivity is toxic and no one wants to hear it.